shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 ![MacWrite icon][image-9]

 **Bonus: Through the Looking Glass**
-Based on a photo of the real label, I tried to clean up the text and icon to the best of my (limited) abilities
+Based on a photo of the real label, I tried to clean up the text and icon to the best of my (limited) abilities.

 ![Through The Looking Glass][image-18]